hpc2n/softwareaccounting/docs/sams-software.md

 For example "Python/3.7.1" should be sent as "Python/3.7".

+## Unknwon/Unclassified softwares

+Software from user home directories and project storage are to be reported as *software*=*unclassified* with a empty *version*. *versionstr* can be used for tracing user, project, directories or simular.

 # Software Table

 This is an selection of software that exist within SNIC.